Welcome to St Michael's Early Years Setting!

 The children arew always encouraged and supported to write about a variety of topics and are encourage to come up with their own adventures each day.

-Each half-term a story is selected as a part of our Talk for Reading learning for the children to investigate in depth over a period of weeks.
-We explore the book in detail and engage the children in a variety of activities such as role play, vocabulary building, making predictions, echo reading and questioning.
+Each half-term a story is selected as a part of our Talk for Writing learning for the children to investigate in depth over a period of weeks.
+We explore the book in detail and engage the children in a variety of activities such as role play, vocabulary building, making predictions and questioning.

 Important Information: